Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/proportional_edit.rst

 When working with dense geometry, it can become difficult to make subtle adjustments to the vertices without causing visible lumps and creases in the model's surface.
-When you face situations like this the proportional editing tool can be used to smoothly deform the surface of the model.
+When you face situations like this the Proportional editing tool can be used to smoothly deform the surface of the model.
 This is done by the tool's automatic modification of unselected vertices within a given range.